reebalazs/buster-qunit/README.md

 `start()`, `stop()` and `expect(n)` are not implemented.
 For most cases, you can use the mock timers and ajax of [SinonJS](http://sinonjs.org) and avoid the need for async tests.
+(This means that you have to rewrite your async tests to sync, prior to running it with `buster-qunit`.)

 ### 3. Unsupported HTML problems ###